Devil’s Knot: Is the 2013 Movie Based on a True Story?

 While the movie was well-intentioned, it received largely negative reviews.
 The overall verdict was that it depicted a story that had been portrayed on a lot of occasions and failed to add anything new to it.

 Yes.
-‘Devil’s Knot’ is based on the true story of the wrongful conviction of Damien Echols, Jessie Misskelley, Jr. and Jason Baldwin who are popularly known as “The West Memphis Three.”
-However, it must be noted that the film is a direct adaptation of a novel of the same name by Mara Leveritt.
+‘Devil’s Knot’ is based on the true story of the wrongful conviction of Damien Echols, Jessie Misskelley, Jr., and Jason Baldwin, who are popularly known as “The West Memphis Three.”
+However, it must be noted that the film is a direct adaptation of a novel by Mara Leveritt of the same name.
 The book itself is based on the true story of the West Memphis Three.

 What is the Real Story of The West Memphis Three?

 The story of the West Memphis Three is perhaps the most widely publicized instance of a wrongful conviction.
 The case attracted lots of media and public attention and several influential people also raised their voices in support of the three teenagers after it was found out that they had been wrongly persecuted.
-Their story was also covered in the series of documentaries, ‘Paradise Lost’ which became quite notable too.
+Their story was also covered in the series of documentaries, ‘Paradise Lost,’ which became quite notable.
 Here is the true story:

 The investigation was making little progress and the police started to suspect Jessie Misskelley, Jr. Misskelley was a school dropout with an IQ of just 72.
-He was questioned for approximately twelve hours and he confessed to have seized the three victims along with Echols and his friend, Jason Baldwin.
+He was questioned for approximately twelve hours, and he confessed to having seized the three victims along with Echols and his friend, Jason Baldwin.
 He also mentioned that he left before Echols and Baldwin murdered the boys.
-However, Miskelley later recanted his confessions saying that he had been coerced by the police into giving it.
+However, Miskelley later recanted his confessions, saying that he had been coerced by the police into giving it.

-However, their case got lots of attention after the documentary, ‘Paradise Lost’ casted doubt on the boys’ conviction.
-Several more investigative documentaries, books and articles were released about the matter.
+However, their case got lots of attention after the documentary, ‘Paradise Lost,’ cast doubt on the boys’ conviction.
+Several more investigative documentaries, books, and articles were released about the matter.
 Then, several key people whose confessions had led to the police suspecting Echols, Miskelley and Baldwin’s involvement recanted them.
 Moreover, newer evidence was made available due to new technology that proved the three boys to be innocent.
-After that, the falsely accused trio used the Alford plea: a rarely-used legal maneuver which allowed them to plead guilty while maintaining innocence.
+After that, the falsely accused trio used the Alford plea, a rarely-used legal maneuver that allowed them to plead guilty while maintaining innocence.
 Basically, they were never cleared of their convictions but were given more lenient punishments.
 Since the three had already served several years in prison, the Alford plea meant that they were released from prison immediately.

 Read More: Best Movies Based on True Stories in 2019